JK-Tech24/MSc-AI-ePortfolio/Research-Methods-and-Professional-Practice/index.md

 # 📚 Module: Research Methods and Professional Practice

 Welcome to my module Research Methods and Professional Practice e-portfolio.
-This includes collaborative discussions, reflective activities, e-portfolio tasks, and reflective analysis focused on the essential skills and knowledge required for rigorous research and professional conduct in Artificial Intelligence.
+This includes collaborative discussions, reflective activities, seminar worksheets, and analysis pieces — all aimed at developing the skills and knowledge needed for effective and ethical research in Artificial Intelligence.

 ---